microsoft/vscode-docs/docs/terminal/basics.md

 To open the terminal:

-* Use the `kb(workbench.action.terminal.toggleTerminal)` keyboard shortcut with the backtick character.
+* Use the `kb(workbench.action.terminal.toggleTerminal)` keyboard shortcut to toggle the terminal panel.
+* Use the `kb(workbench.action.terminal.new)` keyboard shortcut to create a new terminal.
 * Use the **View** > **Terminal** or **Terminal** > **New Terminal** menu commands.
 * From the **Command Palette** (`kb(workbench.action.showCommands)`), use the **View: Toggle Terminal** command.